Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: PMT waveform simulation and deconvolution reconstruction method

 \subsection{PMT waveform simulation}

 In this study, simulated PMT waveforms are generated using the parameterization method described in~\cite{Jetter:2012xp}, with the relevant parameters obtained from~\cite{Huang:2017abb,Tang:2024jfs}.
-A typical single photoelectron (SPE) waveform template is shown in Fig.~\ref{fig:spe_template}, which primarily consists of the main peak and an undershoot component\footnote{For simplicity, signal reflection is assumed to be absent.
-Additionally, to facilitate general discussion and comparison, the amplitude of the main peak is normalized to 1.}.
+This parameterization follows the single photoelectron (SPE) waveform model developed for the Daya Bay experiment, which is the most detailed and publicly available PMT waveform model in the literature and includes waveform shape parameters and their fluctuations derived from data fitting.
+It should be noted that the present simulation does not include non-linear effects such as PMT saturation or electronic non-linearity.
+These effects are real and important in practical experiments; however, their characterization typically relies on dedicated calibration measurements~\cite{Wu:2022gdk,Yang:2019vog}.
+The focus of this work is on the waveform reconstruction algorithm itself, i.e., accurately recovering the charge encoded in a given PMT waveform, independent of whether the waveform already contains saturation-induced distortions.
+By excluding experiment-specific non-linearities, we aim to isolate and evaluate the intrinsic performance of the deconvolution algorithm.
+In real experiments, once the reconstructed charge is obtained, it can be further corrected using calibration-derived non-linear response curves to recover the true charge corresponding to the photons received by the PMT.
+A typical SPE waveform template is shown in Fig.~\ref{fig:spe_template}, which primarily consists of the main peak\footnote{To facilitate general discussion and comparison, the amplitude of the main peak is normalized to 1.} and an undershoot component.
+For simplicity, signal reflection is assumed to be absent.
+Reflections primarily originate from impedance mismatches in the backend circuitry.
+With careful impedance matching in the design phase, reflections can be largely suppressed.
+Moreover, as shown in~\cite{Huang:2017abb,Grassi:2018pxk,Tang:2024jfs}, the deconvolution method is insensitive to waveform shape features; including reflections would not affect the main conclusions of this study regarding undershoot and baseline recovery.
+Therefore, we omit reflections to keep the analysis focused.
 Furthermore, if the waveform does not return to baseline by the end of the time window, it may lead to spectral leakage—an effect that is particularly pronounced in large-charge waveforms with significant undershoot.
 To evaluate and compare the impact of this effect on large-charge waveform reconstruction, we adjust the undershoot amplitude and perform waveform simulation and reconstruction analysis using three types of SPE waveform templates, as shown in Fig.~\ref{fig:spe_template_overshoot_comp}.
 In these three templates, the ratios of the undershoot amplitude to the main peak amplitude are approximately 13\%, 6.5\%, and 1.3\%, respectively.
+The three undershoot amplitudes are motivated by experimental measurements.
+As reported in~\cite{Luo:2016ddb}, PMT undershoot originates from the discharge of the decoupling capacitor of the HV-signal decoupler and the capacitor in the HV divider.
+In the early stage of the Daya Bay experiment, without dedicated optimization of these components, the undershoot was approximately 13\% of the main peak amplitude.
+Through subsequent design optimizations, e.g., for JUNO, the undershoot can be reduced to about 1\%.
+The intermediate value of 6.5\% is also included for a systematic study.
+These three values thus represent poorly optimized, moderately optimized, and well-optimized conditions, respectively.